VenusProtocol/venus-protocol-documentation/technical-reference/reference-isolated-pools/token-converter/AbstractTokenConverter.md

 * Restricted by ACM

 #### ❌ Errors
-* ConversionTokensPaused thrown when convert is already paused
+* ConversionTokensPaused thrown when conversion is already paused

 - - -